decsys/decsys/docs/docs/users/roadmap.md

 - new Params Editor / ParamTypes
 - Logical branching - new Survey Structure Editor
 - Tagging/Labelling further export data fields

+## 3.x

+- Move WorkshopMode to an embedded mongo instance, so we only target one database api
+- Consider an electron app or similar webview wrapper for workshop mode?